Tag Archives: Sola Scriptura

 For the sake of brevity, clarity, and up-frontness, I will state the purpose of this article before the first period is typed: It is to show that the Protestant doctrine of sola scriptura is a false doctrine of man which keeps people from their ultimate goal of salvation.
 I will use the Bible as my principal source to refute sola scriptura.
 Share, Bookmark, Like: Facebook, … More →

-( “This is indeed the Saviour of the world.”
-John 4:42) Fools miss the sublime truths of Holy Scripture.
+“This is indeed the Saviour of the world.”
+John 4:42 Fools miss the sublime truths of Holy Scripture.
 While the story of Jesus’ meeting with the Samaritan woman is one of the most well known episodes in Holy Scripture, few are they that understand its teachings.
-Share, Bookmark, Like: Facebook, Twitter, etc.
+Outside the Catholic Church, there are none who understand it properly.
+Inside the Church, there are precious few that … More →

 (Dealing with two common objections against the Faith.)
 A Note of Introduction: In its first part, this article employs the use of some fundamental concepts of logic, the art and science of correct reasoning.
 As an aid to the reader, there is a miniscule glossary of philosophical terms at the end of the piece: “A Little Logic.”
 Share, Bookmark, Like: Facebook, Twitter, etc.